What is respiratory syncytial virus (RSV)? Symptoms, causes and care.

 Vaccines are available to help prevent severe RSV in vulnerable individuals.

-For those 60 and over, there are two RSV vaccines available in the United States.
-It is recommended that this age group get a single dose of an RSV vaccine after talking to their health care provider to determine if they would benefit from such an intervention.31
+For those over 75 or those over 60 with an increased risk of severe RSV, there are three RSV vaccines available in the United States.
+It is recommended that these age groups get a single lifetime dose of an RSV vaccine after talking to their health care provider to determine if they would benefit from such an intervention.
+Pregnant people are also eligible to receive one of the available formulations during weeks 32 to 36 of their pregnancy.
+These can be given September through January.17

-For babies and young children, there are two available monoclonal antibody products, nirsevimab and palivizumab.
-Though not vaccines, these antibodies can serve as an added barrier of defense against severe RSV infections.32,33
+For babies and young children, there are two available monoclonal antibody products: nirsevimab and palivizumab.
+Though not vaccines, these antibodies can serve as an added barrier of defense against severe RSV infections.19,20

-Palivizumab has been available for many years35 and is reserved for children 24 months old or younger with certain conditions that make them more susceptible to severe RSV (it’s given once a month during RSV season and generally limited to five total doses).36
+Palivizumab has been available for many years and is reserved for children 24 months old or younger with certain conditions that make them more susceptible to severe RSV (it’s given once a month during RSV season and generally limited to five total doses).21,18

 Risk factors and complications of RSV

-• Premature infants and infants under 6 months old39,40
+- Premature infants and infants under 6 months old24,25

 If you or someone you know falls into one of these categories, be sure to talk with your health care provider about RSV protection and management.

 In addition to the complications previously stated (mainly hospitalization and pneumonia), RSV could cause middle ear infection (otitis media) and may result in repeat infections.
-It may also increase the risk of developing asthma later in life.41
+It may also increase the risk of developing asthma later in life in children who experienced severe RSV.23

 In those who develop bronchiolitis from RSV (which affects the lower airways of the lungs), “we also often see rapid or shallow breathing, increased work to breathe or low oxygen levels in the blood,” says Dr. Playforth.
-Similarly.
-If an RSV infection leads to worsening asthma or chronic obstructive pulmonary disease (COPD) symptoms, the person may experience an asthma attack or COPD exacerbation.42
+Similarly, if an RSV infection leads to worsening asthma or chronic obstructive pulmonary disease (COPD) symptoms, the person may experience an asthma attack or COPD exacerbation.26

 “As with many other respiratory conditions, anyone can have a severe course,” says Dr. Playforth.
 “The most important thing to remember is to trust your gut as a parent.
 If your child seems like they are doing poorly, it is extremely important to have them evaluated by a health care provider right away.”
 And the same goes for yourself or a loved one in your life: If illness strikes or worsens or the risk for contracting severe RSV is high, talk to a health care provider today.